andamira/medula/README.md

 ## Features

-- It is designed to be a clean starting point for a WordPress theme.
+- It is a clean start point for a new WordPress theme.
 - It is mobile first and progresively enhanced.
-- It is modular, versatile, and simple enough to understand it all.
+- It is modular, versatile, and simple enough.
-- It has a clear well commented structure.
+- It has a clear and well commented structure.
-- It is still going through many changes, wait for it.
+- It is still going through many many changes.

 ## Quick Start